Educational Initiative Introduction

-Into The Outdoors' mission is to empower all youth, families, and teachers to make informed decisions by offering free educational content to inspire present and future generations to become social advocates and environmental stewards.
+Into The Outdoors' mission is to empower all youth, families, and teachers to make informed decisions by offering free educational content to inspire all generations to become socially and environmentally conscious advocates and stewards.
 For over twenty years, ITO has shared countless stories and perspectives by collaborating with subject matter experts to curate educational and inspiring messages that promote a positive appreciation for each other and our shared planet.

 Initiative Goals At A Glance